 Table of Contents

-Plastic gets everywhere.
-For good reason, too.
-It's a cheaply sourced material that can be easily formed into a whole range of shapes and purposes.
+Plastic gets everywhere; it's a cheaply sourced material that can be easily formed into a whole range of shapes and purposes.
 But we need to cut down on the amount of disposable plastics we use in our everyday lives.

-Plastic Free July 2023: Ideas To Cut Down on Your Plastic Waste
+Plastic Free July 2024: Tried and Tested Ideas to Cut Down Your Plastic Waste

 Why Go Plastic Free?